SEP-AlphaCode/alpha-code-android/README.md

 2. **Rebuild Project**
    In Android Studio, do the following
     - Build > Clean Project
-    - Build > Rebuild Project
+    - Build > Compile All Sources

 ### To obtain your device's IP address
 - Open Command Prompt and type in